Ecierge/Elmish.Uno/REFERENCE.md

 <Button Command="{Binding Increment}" Content="+" />
 ```

-The corresponding Elmish.WPF binding that dispatches `Msg.Increment` when the command is executed generally looks like this:
+The corresponding Elmish.Uno binding that dispatches `Msg.Increment` when the command is executed generally looks like this:

 ```f#
 "Increment" |> Binding.cmd (fun m -> Increment)
 ```

 The binding accepts a single function `exec: 'model -> 'msg` that accepts the current model and returns the message to be dispatched.
-Elmish.WPF will convert the message to an `ICommand` that dispatches the message when the command is invoked.
+Elmish.Uno will convert the message to an `ICommand` that dispatches the message when the command is invoked.

 For convenience, if you don’t need the model, there is also an overload that directly accepts the message (instead of a model-accepting function).
 The above can therefore be written like this: